Carers should be paid more to tackle staffing crisis, advisers tell Government

 The Migration Advisory Committee (MAC), which briefs ministers on immigration policy, urged the Government to adopt a string of recommendations “as soon as possible” in order to “alleviate the challenges facing the social care sector”.

-But the body also warned immigration “cannot be a silver bullet” to solve “fundamental” problems in the industry, such as “increased demand for care, high vacancy rates and poor terms and conditions of employment compared to competing occupations”.
+However, the body warned immigration “cannot be a silver bullet” to solve “fundamental” problems in the industry, such as “increased demand for care, high vacancy rates and poor terms and conditions of employment compared to competing occupations”.

+MAC chairman Brian Bell told reporters: “The only thing that can fundamentally change the workforce crisis that is in social care is paying workers more.

+“There are other things that you can do … but front and foremost is pay, and unless that’s addressed, frankly, nothing else will do the job.”

+The committee investigated the effect ending freedom of movement after Brexit is having on the social care industry after Home Office minister Kevin Foster commissioned a report last year.

+Its findings, published on Wednesday, said “persistent underfunding of the care sector by successive governments underlies almost all the workforce problems in social care.
+Higher pay is a prerequisite to attract and retain social care workers”.

-In February, the Government relaxed immigration rules for care workers so providers could recruit from overseas to fill vacancies.
+The report comes after the Government relaxed immigration rules in February for care workers, following an early MAC recommendation, so providers could recruit from overseas to fill vacancies.

-But at the time, some charities warned the change would have “little or no effect” on staff shortages as most UK employers do not pay enough for them to qualify for the scheme.
+At the time, some care charities warned the change would have “little or no effect” on staff shortages as most UK employers do not pay enough for them to qualify for the scheme.

-The MAC’s report, published on Wednesday, said “persistent underfunding of the care sector by successive governments underlies almost all the workforce problems in social care.
-Higher pay is a prerequisite to attract and retain social care workers.”

-Among 19 recommendations made as part of its findings of the review into the effect that ending the freedom of movement had on the adult social care industry, the MAC said:
+Acknowledging that £10.50 is not “going to be enough”, and that “you can still earn more, frankly, working at the Amazon centre down the road”, Mr Bell described this as a “stepping stone process” and the recommendations as “marginal changes that can make a short-term difference”.

+Offering this wage as a starting point would “make the sector more competitive and will in some cases be more than some competing firms are paying”, he added, but stressed this had to be “part of a longer-term strategy”.

-– Care workers should be made permanently eligible for the Health and Care Worker visa and keep them on the Shortage Occupation List (SOL) – designed to help migrants get work visas to fill jobs where there are shortages – until it is next reviewed.
+The MAC also recommended care workers were made permanently eligible for the health and care worker visas and kept on the Shortage Occupation List (SOL) – designed to help migrants get work visas to fill jobs where there are shortages – until it is next reviewed.

-– Additional taxes – like settlement fees and immigration skills charges – placed on such workers should be “scrapped or substantially lowered”.
+It called for additional taxes placed on such staff to be scrapped or lowered.

-MAC chairman Brian Bell said the recommendations would “help alleviate the challenges facing the social care sector” but said the body was “clear that immigration cannot be a silver bullet to solve the fundamental challenges the sector faces”, adding: “These challenges result from years of underfunding which predate and dwarf any immigration related factors.
+Firms can face costs of up to £1,000 per worker per year under immigration skills charges.
+Mr Bell described it as “illogical” to tax public bodies and described this as “simply shifting funds across government”, so recommended the charge be removed for all health and care worker visas.

 Register for free to continue reading